nadavmatalon/ADS1110/README.md

 ## LIBRARY FUNCTIONS

 With the library installed & included in the sketch, and an ADS1110 object initiallized, the following functions are available
-(see the sketch itself for actual examples):
+(see the sketch itself for actual usage examples):

 __ping();__
 Parameters: None
-Description: Searches for the ADS1110 at the defined I2C Bus address
+Description: Searches the I2C Bus for the device at the pre-defined address
-Returns: Byte containing the relevant success/error code as follows:

-0 ...
-Success (no error)
-1 ...
-Buffer overflow
-2 ...
-Address sent, NACK received
-3 ...
-Data send, NACK received
-4 ...
-Other error (lost bus arbitration, bus error, etc.)
-5 ...
-Timed-out while trying to become Bus Master
-6 ...
-Timed-out while waiting for data to be sent

-__configInfo();__
+Returns: Byte (0 = Success / 1-6 = Error Code: see Section 'I2C Communication Result Codes' below)

+__getGain();__
-Parameters: None.
+Parameters: None
-Description: Returns a printable String with the device's I2C address & current Configuration Settings (Gain, Sample Rate & Mode)
-Returns: String
+Description: Gets the current Gain settings
+Returns: Byte (1 / 2 / 4 / 8)

 __setGain();__
-Parameters: GAIN_1 / GAIN_2 / GAIN_4 / GAIN_8
+Parameters: GAIN_1 / GAIN_2 /GAIN_4 / GAIN_8
-Description: Sets the Gain of the ADS1110 (i.e. 1 / 2 / 4 / 8)
+Description: Sets the Gain (x1 / x2 / x4 / x8; Default: x1)
-Default: GAIN_1
-Returns: Byte containing the relevant success/error code (see list above)
+Returns: None

+__getRate();__
+Parameters: None
+Description: Gets the current Sample Rate settings
+Returns: Byte (15 / 30 / 60 / 240)

 __setRate();__
 Parameters: SPS_15 / SPS_30 / SPS_60 / SPS_240
-Description: Sets the Sample Rate of the ADS1110 (i.e. 15 / 30 / 60 / 240 Samples per Second)
+Description: Sets the Sample Rate (15 / 30 / 60 / 240 Samples per Second; Default: 15_SPS)
-Default: 15_SPS
-Returns: Byte containing the relevant success/error code (see list above)

-__setMode ();__
+Returns: None

+__getMode();__
+Parameters: None
+Description: Gets the current Conversion Mode settings
+Returns: Byte (0 = Continuous / 1 = Single-Shot)

+__setMode();__
-Parameters: CONTINUOUS / SINGLE_SHOT
+Parameters: CONT / SINGLE
-Description: Sets the device's Mode of Operation (i.e. Continuous Conversions/Single Conversion)
+Description: Sets the Conversion Mode (Continuous / Single-Shot; Default: Continuous)
-Default: CONTINUOUS
-Returns: Byte containing the relevant success/error code (see list above)
+Returns: None

+__getRes();__
+Parameters: None
+Description: Gets the current Resolution settings
+Returns: Byte (12 / 14 / 15 / 16)

+__setRes();__
+Parameters: 12_BIT / 14_BIT / 15_BIT / 16_BIT
+Description: Sets the Resolution level ( 12 / 14 / 15 / 16-BIT; Default: 16-BIT)
+Returns: None

+__getVref();__
+Parameters: None
+Description: Gets the current Voltage Reference mode (INTERNAL / EXTERNAL, Default: INTERNAL)
+Returns: Int (0 / 2048)

+__setVref();__
+Parameters: INT_REF / EXT_REF
+This setting needs to be set according to the hardware hookup of the ADS1110 Pin Vin-, namely:
+If the Vin- pin is connected to GND, then the Voltage Reference (Vref) should be set to 'INTERNAL'.
+This, in turn, provides a voltage reading range of 0-2048mV.
+Alternatively, the Vin- pin may be connected to an external 2.048V source, in which case the Voltage Referece settings should be set to 'EXTERNAL'.
+The latter hookup & setting gives an extended voltage reading range of 0-4096mV.
+Description: Sets the Voltage reference mode (INTERNAL / EXTERNAL)
+Returns: None

 __reset();__
 Parameters: None
-Description: Resets the ADS1110 to its default Configuration Settings (namely: GAIN_1, 15_SPS, CONTINUOUS)
+Description: Resets the Configuration register to its default settings
-Returns: Byte containing the relevant success/error code (see list above)

-__singleCon();__
+Returns: None

+__getData();__
 Parameters: None
-Conditions: Works only in __SINGLE CONVERSION__ mode
-Description: Obtains the result of a single conversion
-Returns: Int with actual value if successful or -1 if error occured

-__readData();__
+Description: Gets the latest raw ADC reading
+Returns: int

+__getVolt();__
 Parameters: None
-Description: Obtains the latest conversion result from the ADS1110
+Description: Gets the latest ADC reading in mV
-Returns: Int witg actual value if successful or -1 if error occured

-__readVoltage();__
+Returns: int

+__getPercent();__
 Parameters: None
-Returns: Obtains the latest conversion result translated into Volts
-Returns: Float with actual value if successful or -1 if error occured

-__readPercentage();__
+Description: Gets the latest ADC reading in Percentage (0-100%) format
+Returns: byte (0 - 100)

+__singleCon();__
 Parameters: None
-Description: Obtains the latest conversion result translated into Percentage (0-100%)
-Returns: Int with actual value if successful or -1 if error occured
+Description: Initiates a single conversion and returns the ADC reading
+Returns: int

+__getComResult();__
+Paramters: None
+Description: Gets the result of the latest I2C communication with the device
+Returns: Byte (0 = Success / 1-6 = Error Code: see Section 'I2C Communication Result Codes' below)

+__configStr();__
+Parameters: None
+Description: Generates a printable String with all current Configuration Settings
+Returns: String

+NOTE: The ADS1110's Sample Rate and Resolution settings are interdependent, that is, setting the value of either will automatically cause the other setting to change accordingly (15_SPS = 16-BIT / 30_SPS = 15-BIT / 60_SPS = 14-BIT / 240_SPS = 12-BIT)

 And, lastly, if for whatever reason you wish to destruct an existing ADS1110 object, you can use the following line to do so: